dylibso/observe-sdk/demo-iota/README.md

 ## Trying it out

 We have some already instrumented functions in [functions](functions).
+Make sure you're running **instrumented code** to see any output from the adpter.
+Running uninstrumented wasm code will output no results.
+The code in `[functions](functions)` should have `.instr.wasm` as a suffix to indicate that it is instrumented.

 You can upload and run them using the Makefile which just calls the service using curl: